DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ```
 python -m minelink -d path/to/data/directory [-l if only using geolocation for linking]
 ```
-The linked JSON output would be located under `./outputs` with the name defined in the main file.
+The linked JSON output would be located under `./outputs`.

 ### Testing
 ```